Last updated: October 2023

 - If you can, pull over onto the shoulder of the road, out of the way of traffic.
 Turn on your hazard lights.

 - Check yourself and your passengers for any injuries, then dial 9-1-1.
 The operator can contact any emergency services you need, from police to an ambulance, if necessary.

 - If another vehicle was involved in the accident, get the other driver's name, address, vehicle info, and insurance information.
 Take plenty of photos.
 That'll make police reports and insurance claims much easier.

-- If the collision occurred with an object (like a mailbox or lamp post), do your best to stay safe and calm until emergency services arrive.
+- If the collision occurred with an object (like a tree or telephone pole), do your best to stay safe and calm until emergency services arrive.
 Take pictures of any damage to the property and to your vehicle.

 Report the claim to the insurance company.
 If another driver was at fault, his insurance company would be responsible for adjusting/covering the claim.
-If you have Comprehensive and Collision Coverage and you were at fault, the other driver was uninsured, or your damage was caused by another covered event (like if you hit a deer or your car was vandalized), your insurance company will evaluate your claim your claim, appraise the value of the damage, and determine a fair settlement.
-Here's a bit more detail about Comprehensive and Collision Coverage:
+If you have comprehensive and collision coverage and you were at fault, the other driver was uninsured, or your damage was caused by another covered event (like if you hit a deer or your car was vandalized), your insurance company will evaluate your claim, appraise the value of the damage, and determine a fair settlement.
+Here's a bit more detail about comprehensive and collision coverage:

 - Comprehensive coverage will help pay for your vehicle to be repaired or replaced in the event that your car is damaged by a covered incident other than a collision, like if your car is stolen or vandalized.

 - Collision coverage will help pay for your vehicle to be repaired or replaced if your car hits another object, overturns in an accident, or is hit by a hit and run driver.